MicrosoftDocs/iis-docs/iis/extensions/database-manager-reference/idbcustombackuprestoremanager-listbackups-method-microsoft-web-management-databasemanager.md

 ---
 title: IDbCustomBackupRestoreManager.ListBackups Method (Microsoft.Web.Management.DatabaseManager)
-description: "The ListBackups Method retrieves a list of database backup names for a custom backup and restore module.
-This article outlines syntax, parameters, return value, remarks, and permissions."
 TOCTitle: ListBackups Method
 description: Retrieves a list of database backup names for a custom backup and restore module. ms:assetid: M:Microsoft.Web.Management.DatabaseManager.IDbCustomBackupRestoreManager.ListBackups(System.String)